-We’ve been on the DLR a few times now, and the plan is always to sit in the front seats in the front carriage.
-The kids liken the ride to a roller coaster, although it would be a pretty tame ride in my opinion!
+We’ve been on the DLR a few times now, and always try to sit in the front seats in the front carriage.
+The kids liken the ride to a roller coaster, although it would be a pretty tame ride in my opinion.
 Regardless, they enjoy throwing their arms up in the air at the slightest hint of a slope or bend.

 Red heritage bus (route 15) from Tower Hill to Trafalgar Square